jenkinsci/ironmq-notifier-plugin/README.md

 ***
 __Warning__ !!

-When upgrading to Version 1.0.19, tokenId will no longer be set as part of Default Config.
+When upgrading to Version 1.0.19, projectId and tokenId will no longer be set as part of Default Config.
 Jobs will store encrypted data to comply with a Jenkins Security advisory effecting most plugins.

 After installing 1.0.19, the administrator will need to go to each job and re-enter the TokenId which will be re-saved in encrypted format.